Determination of Boltzmann constant by equipartition theorem for capacitors: Conclusions

-The authors are grateful to Vasil Yordanov for his contribution at the early stages of the present research~\cite{MYV}, to Vassil Gourev for reproducing the device and introducing it into a regular student lab practice, to Iglika Dimitrova for soldering of the ADA4898 amplifiers to the connector boards, to Alexander Stefanov for elaboration of the board design, to Alexander Petkov for making the first measurements, to Nikolay Zografov for introducing order in the lab, to Andreana Andreeva for animation of the spirit in the lab, to Emil Petkov for measurements of key characteristics of the circuit power supply.
+The authors are grateful to Vasil Yordanov for his contribution at the early stages of the present research,~\cite{MYV} to Alexander Petkov for making the first measurements, to Gary White for stimulating comments, to Nikolay Zografov for introducing order in the lab, to Andreana Andreeva for animation of the spirit in the lab, to Riste Popeski-Dimovski, Marina Poposka, Sladjana Nikolic, Slavoljub Mitic and Stojan Manolev for the invaluable help and unforgettable moments during EPO.